MenvielleValen/loly-framework/packages/loly-core/README.md

 ## Overview

-Loly is a full-stack React framework that combines the simplicity of file-based routing with powerful server-side rendering, static site generation, and enterprise-grade security features.
+Loly is a full-stack React framework that combines the simplicity of file-based routing with powerful server-side rendering, static site generation, and unique features like native WebSocket support and route-level middlewares.

-### Why Loly?
+### What Makes Loly Different?

+- 🔌 **Native WebSocket Support** - Built-in Socket.IO integration with automatic namespace routing
+- 🎯 **Route-Level Middlewares** - Define middlewares directly in your routes for pages and APIs
+- 📁 **Separation of Concerns** - Server logic in `server.hook.ts` separate from React components
-- ⚡ **Fast** - Lightning-fast bundling with Rspack and optimized SSR streaming
+- 🚀 **Hybrid Rendering** - SSR, SSG, and CSR with streaming support
-- 🔒 **Secure** - Built-in rate limiting, CORS, CSP, input validation, and sanitization
+- 🛡️ **Security First** - Built-in rate limiting, validation, sanitization, and security headers
-- 🎯 **Developer-Friendly** - File-based routing, hot reload, and full TypeScript support
-- 🚀 **Production-Ready** - Structured logging, error handling, and optimized builds
+- ⚡ **Performance** - Fast bundling with Rspack and optimized code splitting
-- 💾 **Smart Caching** - LRU cache with path indexing for optimal performance

 ---